AIStream-Peelout/flow-forecast/flood_forecast/README.md

 ## Training
-To train a model for stream forecasting (task one) `python trainer.py -t config.json `
+To train a model  `python trainer.py -t config.json `

 ## New model